This Step: Get a Learner Permit

 Make you sure you have the following before heading to a Minnesota driver examination station to take your vision and written tests.
-Teens younger than 18 must also be enrolled in behind-the-wheel driver training before applying.
+Teens younger than 18 years old must also be enrolled in behind-the-wheel driver training before applying.

-- Certificate of enrollment (“Blue Card”) proving you completed classroom instruction and are enrolled in behind-the-wheel instruction (if younger than 18)
+- Certificate of enrollment (“Blue Card") proving you completed classroom instruction and are enrolled in behind-the-wheel instruction

 - Proper ID (see the state's full list of identification requirements